JudaHensen/aFrame_Simplified/README.md

 * [Master](https://github.com/JudaHensen/aFrame_Simplified/blob/main/documentation/aFrameSimplified_master.pdf) - Contains functions & descriptions.

 * [Mini](https://github.com/JudaHensen/aFrame_Simplified/blob/main/documentation/aFrameSimplified_functionsOnly.pdf) - Only contains functions.

+### Things to know before you start.
+If you need create & load text, images or 3D models when the scene loads, use the Setup function in app.js to create those elements.
+If you don't use the Setup function you might get errors that the scene is not being recognized or does not exist.

+Creating text, images or 3D models after the Setup function in app.js has been called works fine. \(The Setup function gets called on it's own.
+You should never have to call it yourself.\)

 ### Examples
 ##### *Create a 3D model*